-There will be several kinds of tests at the Brain Bee, including multiple-choice questions, oral questions requiring one word or one phrase answers, a human neuroanatomy and neutohistology test, and a patient diagnosis test.
+There will be several kinds of tests at the Brain Bee, including a written exam of multiple-choice questions, questions requiring one word or one phrase answers to be written on white boards, a human neuroanatomy and neutohistology test, and a patient diagnosis test.
 The recommended study resources for these tests are as follows (check back later in case we have been able to add some additional resource suggestions):

 Questions and answers:

 On Saturday afternoon, the competition will consist of several phases of questions.
 All the questions of the competition will be drawn from Neuroscience: Science of the Brain, published by the European Dana Alliance for the Brain in many different languages, and Brain Facts book released by the Society for Neurosciences.

 For the national competition we really recommend Neuroscience: Exploring the Brain (Bear, Connors & Paradiso), especially Chapters 7, 7a, 15, and 22.
 Download these documents here: